-The Republic of Croatia is bordered by Slovenia, Hungary, Serbia, Montenegro and Bosnia and Herzegovina.
+The Republic of Croatia is bordered by Slovenia, Hungary, Serbia, Montenegro, and Bosnia and Herzegovina.
 Its extensive Adriatic coastline on the south-west includes nearly 1,200 islands and islets.
-The Croatian population is approximately 4.2million.
+The Croatian population is approximately 4.2 million (according to the 2011 Census).
 Croatia joined the European Union on 1 July 2013.

 The Republic of Croatia is a parliamentary democracy.
 The President of the Republic is the Head of State, directly elected for a five year term.
-As Commander in Chief of the Armed Forces, the President also participates in foreign and national security policy decision-making and in the appointment of the heads of the intelligence services.
-The current President Ms Kolinda Grabar Kitarović – the first female President of Croatia, was inaugurated on 19 February 2015.
-The candidate of the Croatian Democratic Union (HDZ), Ms Grabar Kitarović won the second round of the presidential elections with 50.74 per cent of the vote.
+As Commander in Chief of the Armed Forces, the President also participates in foreign and national security policy decision-making.
+The current President, Ms Kolinda Grabar-Kitarovic – the first female President of Croatia – was inaugurated on 19 February 2015.
+The candidate of the centre-right Croatian Democratic Union (HDZ), Ms Grabar-Kitarovic won the second round of the presidential elections with 50.74 per cent of the vote.

 At the heart of the bilateral relationship are the significant people-to-people links built by Australians of Croatian descent.
-The 2011 census recorded 48,828 Croatia-born persons in Australia, and 126,267 persons claiming Croatian ancestry.
+The 2016 census recorded 43,688 Croatia-born people in Australia, and 133,264 people claiming Croatian ancestry.

 On 13 May 2003, the Australian and Croatian Governments signed a bilateral social security agreement to give improved social security protection to people who have lived and/or worked in both Australia and Croatia.
 The Agreement came into effect on 1 July 2004.